boltsparts/BOLTS_archive/doc/blt_spec_0_2.rst

 - template: mandatory, string.
 A name template, can contain placeholders for strings "%s" and numbers "s".
-- placeholders: optional, list.
+- substitute: optional, list.
 List of parameter names and that should be filled in for the placeholders in the template.
 If missing defaults to empty list.
 Besides the parameter names from the parameter-element_, also the special name "standard" can be used.